tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Optimized image upload compatibility issues.
 - Fixed the issue where, after the group message receiving option was modified and then immediately obtained, the option remained unchanged.
 - Fixed the issue where, after a local C2C conversation was deleted, C2C system notifications updated the conversation but the message elem was empty.
-- Fixed the issue where image upload failed because userID contained Chinese characters.
+- Fixed the issue where image upload failed when the userID contained Chinese characters.
 - Fixed the issue where, after an account with special characters successfully set the user nickname and entered the group to send a message, the nickname was still blank in the new message callback received by other group members.
 - Fixed known crashes.